McKinney Overweight Truck Accident Lawyer

 Any time a truck is involved in a collision with smaller vehicles, the severity of the injuries and property damage typically increase.
 This can be especially true when a truck is overloaded.
 If you sustained significant injuries, consider speaking with a diligent McKinney overweight truck accident lawyer.
 A dedicated truck accident attorney could review the factors that may have contributed to the crash and work to identify the negligent parties.
 In truck cases, the negligent parties are often both the truck driver and the trucking company.
 Call today to get started on your case.

-Federally Acceptable Weight Standards for Trucks
+What are Federally Acceptable Weight Standards for Trucks?

 Commercial trucks generally need to adhere to certain weight standards in order to maintain compliance with federal regulations.
 While the weight formula determining compliance is typically dependent upon the number of axles and tandem axles that could reduce the gross acceptable weight, the gross weight is limited to 80,000 pounds.